idiotic/idiotic/README.md

 protocols.

-With that said, I'm currently using idiotic for my own house and it hasn't yet resulted in catastrope.
+With that said, I'm currently using idiotic for my own house and it hasn't yet resulted in catastrophe.
 The features which have been implemented are almost stable at this point and idiotic is designed in a way that tends to eliminate single points of failure.